alvarocalle/SQLTermMatrix/README.md

 If you're wondering why matrix multiply in a database might be a good idea, consider that advanced databases execute queries in parallel automatically.
 So it can be quite efficient to process a very large sparse matrix --- millions of rows or columns --- in a database.
 But a word of warning: In a job interview, don't necessarily tell them you recommend implementing linear algebra in a database.
 You won't be wrong, but the interviewer might not understand databases as well as you now do, and therefore won't understand when and why this is a good idea.
 Just say you have done some experiments using databases for analytics.

 Problem 3: Working with a Term-Document Matrix

 The reuters dataset can be considered a term-document matrix, which is an important representation for text analytics.

-The reuters dataset can be considered a term-document matrix, which is an important representation for text analytics.